Drivers Licenses Accepted

 We welcome all motorcyclists, however our insurers place some restrictions who can rent our motorcycles.

-So anyone between the age of 25 and 70 with a full and valid motorcycle license held for a minimum of 2 years, which has been issued in UK, Republic of Ireland, EU or USA/Canada.
+So anyone between the age of 25 and 72 with a full and valid motorcycle license held for a minimum of 2 years, which has been issued in any of the countries listed above.
+If your country is not listed, you may complete the above form to do so.

 Other license holders may be eligible – please contact us before booking.